Get tips on everything you need to know before buying an engagement ring from fine jewelry experts.

 Consider the Wearer's Hand

-"Oval and emerald stones are trending at the moment and are best if you’re looking to elongate [the fingers]," Akhavi suggests.
+"Oval and emerald stones ... are best if you’re looking to elongate [the fingers]," Akhavi suggests.
 "Meanwhile, round brilliant and trillion stones tend to appear larger even when they are the same carat as another cut.
 If you’re looking for a ring with a lot of sparkle, I’d recommend a round brilliant stone with a halo.
 Vintage rings and unisex styles also continue to be popular."

 Don't Forget About the Wedding Band